coderamen666/srd-v3.5-md/divine/divine-minions.md

 All types of beings may serve deities.
 In general, a deity only accepts minions who have accomplished some great deed in service to the deity.
 Such minions usually have the same alignment as the deity.
-No minion's alignment is opposed to the patron deity's alignment on either the law--chaos axis or the good--evil axis.
+No minion’s alignment is opposed to the patron deity’s alignment on either the law–chaos axis or the good–evil axis.

 ## Table of Contents